UPDATE (NEW VIDEO): Gunman Refusing To Drop Weapon Shot, Killed By Police In Paterson

 At times he holds the weapon with both hands and points it at the converging officers.

-"I'm giving him all these opportunities," says an officer in another video taken from the street as the gunman refuses to relent.
+"I'm giving him all these opportunities," says an officer in another video taken from the street as Agolli refuses to relent.

 "This m*therf*ck*r got a death wish," says one of several witnesses who either stopped their cars or came running to record the confrontation.